yzhao062/anomaly-detection-resources/README.rst

 .. [#Chandola2009Anomaly] Chandola, V., Banerjee, A. and Kumar, V., 2009.
 Anomaly detection: A survey. *ACM computing surveys* , 41(3), p.15.

+.. [#Chawla2011Anomaly] Chawla, S. and Chandola, V., 2011, Anomaly Detection: A Tutorial. *Tutorial at ICDM 2011*.

 .. [#Goldstein2016A] Goldstein, M. and Uchida, S., 2016.
 A comparative evaluation of unsupervised anomaly detection algorithms for multivariate data. *PloS one*\ , 11(4), p.e0152173.

 .. [#Hodge2004A] Hodge, V. and Austin, J., 2004.
 A survey of outlier detection methodologies. *Artificial intelligence review*\ , 22(2), pp.85-126.

+.. [#Kriegel2010Outlier] Kriegel, H.P., Kröger, P. and Zimek, A., 2010.
+Outlier detection techniques. *Tutorial at ACM SIGKDD 2010*.

+.. [#Lazarevic2008Data] Lazarevic, A., Banerjee, A., Chandola, V., Kumar, V. and Srivastava, J., 2008, September.
+Data mining for anomaly detection. *Tutorial at ECML PKDD 2008*.

 .. [#Liu2008Isolation] Liu, F.T., Ting, K.M. and Zhou, Z.H., 2008, December.
 Isolation forest.
 In *International Conference on Data Mining*\ , pp. 413-422.
 IEEE.